-Sharp edges and rope cuts This document is an English language translation of the original 'Skarpe kanter og taukutt", produced in Norwegian by the Norges klatreforbund (NKF)/Norwegian Climbing Federation (NCF), a UIAA full member.
+Sharp edges and rope cuts

+This document is an English language translation of the original 'Skarpe kanter og taukutt", produced in Norwegian by the Norges klatreforbund (NKF)/Norwegian Climbing Federation (NCF), a UIAA full member.
 The document is produced in collaboration between the safety commissions of the NKF/NCF and the UIAA.

 The climbing rope is the backbone of the protection system in sport climbing, mountaineering and ice climbing.
 If the backbone breaks during climbing, we find ourselves at the mercy of gravity.
-A fall during roped climbing will very likely cause serious injury or death to the climber.
-Requirements for climbing ropes The rope is so important that it must not break under any circumstances.
+Such a fall is very likely to result in serious injuries or even death.

+Requirements for climbing ropes

+The rope is so important that it must not break under any circumstances.
 Other strict requirements also apply to all ropes intended for climbing.
 The most important one is the rope's ability to stretch and provide dynamics in the case of a fall.
 For low stretch ropes the breaking strength is also important.
 However, there are no requirements regarding the rope's ability to resist shear over sharp edges.

 What is a sharp edge?